txt/se20/docs/l20abstraction.md

 Historically, abstraction has enabled:

 - millions of useful tools, class libraries
+- billions of  dollars in the  acquisition of novel tech companies (see below)
 - the teaching of software engineering (since it lets us teach  many concrete ideas with a smaller number of abstractions);
 - testing
   - abstracting lots of functionality into